-Artillery Shell Found In The Monongahela River Believed To Be Connected To Disappeared B-25 Bomber
+Artillery Shell Found In Mon River Believed To Be Connected To Disappeared B-25 Bomber

 PITTSBURGH (KDKA) – A couple magnet fishing by the Homestead Grays Bridge pulled something pretty amazing out of the water.

-Nick DiLiscia and his girlfriend and Briana Higby were magnet fishing in the Monongahela River when they caught what they thought was a mortar bomb.
+Nick DiLiscia and his girlfriend Briana Higby were magnet fishing in the Monongahela River when they caught what they thought was a mortar bomb.

 A viewer who is a Marine called in and stated that this is more likely an artillery shell, which was used in the 40s to 60s.